ProjectKorra/ProjectKorraWiki/source/pkcore/commands.rst

 Commands and Permissions
 ========================

-This page contains all of the commands and permissions in ProjectKorra (Core).
+This page contains all of the commands and permissions in ProjectKorra Core.

 .. note:: Last updated for v1.8.8